Green Bay Packers vs. Baltimore Ravens NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Ravens stats and trends

+- Baltimore has played 13 games, with six wins against the spread.

-- Baltimore's games this season have gone over the point total six times in 13 opportunities (46.2%).
+- Baltimore's games this year have gone over the total in six out of 13 opportunities (46.2%).

-- When Baltimore records more than 20.9 points, it is 4-3 against the spread and 5-2 overall.
+- Baltimore is 4-3 against the spread and 5-2 overall in games when it puts up more than 20.9 points.

 - When Baltimore churns out more than 323.6 yards, the team is 4-6 against the spread and 6-4 overall.